vidhill/the-starry-night/README.md

 ### Configuration

 The default values are loaded from `settings.yaml` and can be overridden by environment variables

-For local development & convenience you can create a `settings_private.yaml` to store the api key, to create the file run `make create-settings-private`

 | Description                                                         | ENV VARIABLE                  | DEFAULT VALUE                             | Required |
 | ------------------------------------------------------------------- | ----------------------------- | ----------------------------------------- | -------- |